India at the Commonwealth Games: History

-Rise (1970s–present)

-Meanwhile, the rise of Indian wrestling in the 70s and the 80s played a significant role in the country's improving fortunes at the Commonwealth Games.
-After the wrestlers, the Indian weightlifters stepped up and earned numerous accolades for the nation, with Raghavan Chanderasekaran proving to be the jewel in the crown.
+The rise of Indian wrestling in the 1970s and the 1980s played a significant role in the country's improving fortunes at the Commonwealth Games.
+While the men dominated the winners list in the initial years, Indian women have also upped their performances since the turn of 70s.
+Indian badminton players Ami Ghia and Kanwal Thakar Singh were the first Indian women to win a Commonwealth Games medal, pocketing a women's doubles bronze during Edmonton 1978.
+Along with the wrestlers, the Indian weightlifters stepped up and earned numerous accolades for the nation, with Raghavan Chanderasekaran proving to be the jewel in the crown.
 Two-time Olympian weightlifter Raghavan Chanderasekaran won three gold medals, including snatch, clean and jerk and overall, in the flyweight division at Commonwealth Games 1990 and followed it up with three silvers in bantamweight at the 1994 edition in Victoria, Canada.
 Pistol shooter Jaspal Rana is the most successful Indian athlete at the Commonwealth Games, with 15 medals – nine golds, four silvers and two bronze.
 He dominated the shooting circuit in the 1990s and early 2000s.

 The Indian shooters played a crucial role during India's best showing at the Commonwealth Games, which came in 2010.
 At New Delhi 2010, India won 101 medals - 39 gold medals, 26 silvers and 36 bronze to finish second on the medals leaderboard.
 New Delhi 2010 remains India's most successful Commonwealth Games until date.
 Since the 2000s, India have consistently finished among the top five countries in the medals table and are now a force to be reckoned with at the Commonwealth Games.

-Indian women step up the podium

-While the men dominated the winners list in the initial years, Indian women have also upped their performances in the last few editions.
-Indian badminton players Ami Ghia and Kanwal Thakar Singh were the first Indian women to win a Commonwealth Games medal, pocketing a women's doubles bronze during Edmonton 1978.
-Indian women have come a long way since 1978.
-At Commonwealth Games 2018 in Gold Coast, Australia table tennis ace Manika Batra was the most successful Indian with four medals.
+At Commonwealth Games 2018 in Gold Coast table tennis ace Manika Batra was the most successful Indian with four medals.
 India finished third with 66 medals at the edition.

-Host Nation
+Host

 India hosted the Games in 2010, at Delhi.
 It was India's most successful Commonwealth Games to date with Indian athletes winning 38 gold, 27 silver and 36 bronze medals.

-Overall Medal Tally By Games
+Medal table

 At the 2022 Commonwealth Games, India ended its campaign with a total of 61 medals (22 gold, 16 silver, 23 bronze).
 India with an overall total of 564 medals (203 gold, 190 silver, 171 bronze) is ranked 4th at the All-time Commonwealth Games medal table.
 India's first ever Commonwealth medal was won by Rashid Anwar, who won a bronze in the category of wrestling in 1934.